-Textbooks used in high schools and universities in Macedonia however, perpetuate homophobic attitudes.
-Discriminatory language pathologizing homosexuality is present in a number of Macedonian textbooks covering psychiatry, medical psychology and psychology.
+Textbooks used in high schools and universities in North Macedonia however, perpetuate homophobic attitudes.
+Discriminatory language pathologizing homosexuality is present in a number of North Macedonian textbooks covering psychiatry, medical psychology and psychology.

 In 2015 The Coalition on Sexual and Health Rights successfully applied to the Commission for Protection from Discrimination to remove homophobic content from a university psychiatry text book.
 During the year, the Coalition also initiated advocacy activities to discuss the material included in the regular curricula.

 A 2016 study by Subversive Front observed homophobic discrimination and bullying among youth in the city of Skopje.
 The study, which was comparative between LGBTIQ and non LGBTIQ persons, found out the striking differences and treatment between the two communities.
 For example, in the online survey, 40% of LGBTI persons had been physically assaulted compared to 15% for non-LGBTI persons.
 In terms of bullying, 24% of LGBTIQ persons in the online sample had been bullied compared to 9% for non LGBTIQ persons.
 During focus groups, LGBTIQ youth considered bullying as a concerning issue.
 Cyber-bullying was also of particular concern, given that social media is used widely by LGBTIQ people to meet and share information about who they are.